Panic Selling is also known as hitting rock bottom.

 Contrarian Investing: Profiting from Panic

 “Be greedy when others are fearful,” advises Warren Buffett, encapsulating the essence of contrarian investing.
-This approach involves going against prevailing market trends, particularly during times of extreme pessimism or optimism.
+This approach involves going against prevailing market trends, particularly during extreme pessimism or optimism.

 Successful contrarian investing requires the following: